Marrickville High School: Marrickville High School

 In 1979, the school became co-educational to accommodate more students and alleviate overcrowding at Dulwich and Enmore High Schools, leading to its renaming as Marrickville High School.

 The school initially enrolled 860 students and employed 64 staff members.
 Given the area’s high migrant population, extensive English as a Second Language (ESL) and remedial reading programs were introduced.
 Marrickville High School became fully co-educational by 1984.

 In March 2001, the New South Wales Government proposed merging Marrickville High School with Dulwich High School on the Dulwich campus, effectively closing Marrickville High School.
 This decision sparked local opposition, leading to the "Save Our School" campaign.
 A community meeting attended by hundreds of people was held in the school hall.
 In May 2002, Education Minister John Watkins announced that both schools would remain open, citing the best interests of public education.

-In 1990 the Support Unit was established to provide specialised education for students with special need and intellectual disabilities.
+In 1990 the Support Unit was established to provide specialised education for students with special needs and intellectual disabilities.

 In 1999 the Marrickville Intensive English Centre (MIEC) was established to provide secondary school aged, newly arrived migrants, refugees and International Students with English language skills so that they can access mainstream high school courses across Sydney.

 In December 2024, Marrickville High School hosted Deputy Premier and Minister for Education and Early Learning, Prue Car, alongside local MP Jo Haylen, NSW Department of Education Secretary Murat Dizdar, and Director of Educational Leadership Chris Pevy-Buenen for a policy announcement on High Potential and Gifted Education (HPGE).
 The school was selected to receive $6 million in funding for facility upgrades.